OIEIEIO/MoonWalker-HUD/README.md

 A variety of age groups, sincerely participating from all parts of the world

-Not withstanding the excitement and planning for some teams, others with a passion for SPACE also showed up
+Not withstanding the excitement and planning for some teams, others with a passion for SPACE also showed up with the intent to earn and learn their way to the next level

 MW-HUD is an AI learning interface